Sparky-Tech/SparkyAPIV2/README.md

 V2 of the Sparky API.

 For developers:
-This API uses reflection because of the way Sparky is setup, don't abuse call theses methods or it may cause lag
+This API uses reflection because of the way Sparky is set up, don't abuse call these methods or it may cause lag
 #
 Documentation:
 ```